 Bifurcation

-Bifurcation means an application type when one consumer connection is split into two or more connections for e.g.: two children can apply for bifurcation of a single connection belonging to the father into two separate connections.
+Bifurcation means an application type when one consumer connection is split into two or more connections for for example, two children can apply for bifurcation of a single connection belonging to the father into two separate connections.

 Correction

 Correction means an application type for correction of address or applicant related information or usage slabs of an existing water and/or sewerage connection.